How To Breed Rabbits – The Complete Step By Step Guide

 In this post, I am going to walk you through the ins and outs of breeding adult rabbits and then give you some tips and tricks that I have picked up over the years.

-For giant breeds, like flemish giants and french lops, they need to reach their minimum breed standard body weight before breeding.
+• For giant breeds, like flemish giants and french lops, they need to reach their minimum breed standard body weight before breeding.
 For french lops, that’s around 10 months old.
-You can find each breed’s minimum standard weight in the American Rabbit Breeders Association Standard of Perfection.

-For smaller rabbit breeds (under 7 pounds Sr weight) you can ideally breed them at 6 months of age.
+• For smaller rabbit breeds (under 7 pounds Sr weight) you can ideally breed them at 6 months of age.

 Quick Note: If you are planning on showing your doe or you want her to fill out and reach their size potential you should wait until these ages are recommended.
-If you breed them too young (especially for giant breeds) it can really effect their growth rate and they may not reach their full size.
+If you breed them too young (especially for giant breeds) it can really affect their growth rate and they may not reach their full size.
 In turn, ending their show career if they don’t make the minimum breed weight.

 If you are not sure about your breed you can also message a rabbit breeder and ask them a few questions.
 Most are happy to help.
 Just be patient.
 Most don’t check their DMs as often during the winter months.